Our briefs succinctly cover basic topics like the national debt and deficits, the federal budget, and why it all matters to you and your family.

 “Tax Cuts 2.0” is the average annual cost of legislation introduced in late 2018 that would make permanent the individual tax reductions in the Tax Cuts and Jobs Act.

 “Energy” is federal budget function 270.
-According to the House Budget Committee, it “contains civilian energy and environmental programs in the Department of Energy (DOE), the Rural Utilities Service of the Department of Agriculture, the Tennessee Valley Authority, and the Nuclear Regulatory Commission.”
+It includes civilian energy and environmental programs in the Department of Energy, the Rural Utilities Service of the Department of Agriculture, the Tennessee Valley Authority, and the Nuclear Regulatory Commission.

 “Transportation” is federal budget function 400.
-According to the House Budget Committee, it “consists of programs that support and oversee various modes of transportation, including highways, mass transit, rail, air, and maritime transportation.
-It includes programs that finance infrastructure investments as well as important safety and research efforts.”
+It consists of programs that support and oversee various modes of transportation, including highways, mass transit, rail, air, and maritime transportation.

 Copyright © 2019 Fix the Debt Coalition, Inc. - All Rights Reserved.